 Choosing health insurance is no longer a one-time decision for most Medicare beneficiaries.
-Each year, insurance companies can make changes to Medicare plans that can impact how much you pay out-of-pocket—like the monthly premiums, deductibles, drug costs, drug formularies, and provider or pharmacy networks.
-Given these yearly changes, it is a good idea to re-evaluate your current Medicare plan each year to make sure it still meets your needs and offers access to the doctors and services you want and need.
+Each year, insurance companies make changes to Medicare plans that can impact how much you pay out-of-pocket such as monthly premiums, deductibles, drug costs and provider or pharmacy networks.
+Given these yearly changes, it is a good idea to look at your current Medicare plan each year to make sure it still meets your healthcare requirements and offers access to the providers and services you want and need.

 What is Medicare?

 Medicare is a federal health insurance program offered by the Centers for Medicare and Medicaid Services.